jymp-m35/my_writing_samples/Topics/Service_requests_for_container_freight_station_CFS.md

     In normal stripping operations, cargoes are stripped from a container to the CFS facility and then loaded to a truck.
 This operation consists of two major processes:

     1. Stripping: The cargoes are stripped from a container and then moved to the CFS facility.
 This process is managed using a stripping request.
     2. Delivery: The stripped cargoes are loaded from the CFS facility to a truck for delivery.
 This process is managed using a cargo delivery request for normal delivery.
-To know more, see Cargo delivery request.
+To know more, see _Cargo delivery request_.

     For the stripping process, a stripping request is created and nominated with the container that consists of the cargoes for stripping.
 The shipment status of the container is either full container load (FCL) or less container load (LCL).
 The warehouse is set as the target location at which the cargoes will be stripped.

     When the service request is dispatched, the corresponding stripping job is planned to manage the stripping of cargoes from the container to the designated location in the CFS facility.

-    To know how to create a stripping request for normal stripping operations, see Create a stripping request.
+    To know how to create a stripping request for normal stripping operations, see _Create a stripping request_.

 -   Direct stripping